Wednesday 17 December 2025 (other days)

 Amen.

-| God our Father,
+| Father,

-in the way of love.
+in the womb of the ever-virgin Mary

-We ask this through our Lord Jesus Christ, your Son,
+Through our Lord Jesus Christ, your Son,

 who lives and reigns with you in the unity of the Holy Spirit,